 Glaucoma is a common eye condition that can permanently destroy vision.
 Typically, people with glaucoma do not know it unless it is detected upon routine eye examination.
 Often, vision is permanently lost before a diagnosis is made.
-Glaucoma effects the optic nerve which brings vision from the eye to the brain.
+Glaucoma affects the optic nerve which brings vision from the eye to the brain.
 It damages it by elevating pressure in the eye.
 In rare cases, people with normal or low pressure in the eye develop glaucoma.

 Types of glaucoma

-In narrow angle glaucoma, access to the structures that drain fluid from the eye are blocked as the human lens grows with age.
+In narrow-angle glaucoma, access to the structures that drain fluid from the eye is blocked as the human lens grows with age.
 This condition is more common with people that have short or farsighted eyes.
-This type of glaucoma can present with a patient suddenly develop a red, painful, eye with decreased vision.
+This type of glaucoma can then cause a red, painful, eye with decreased vision.
 In some cases, the symptoms of angle closure are subtler and not noticed by the patient.

-In open angle glaucoma, the access to the drainage structures of the eye if not blocked.
-Typically, loss of vision with open angle glaucoma is not evident to the patient until advanced stages of vision loss unless detected during an eye examination.
+In open-angle glaucoma, the access to the drainage structures of the eye if not blocked.
+Typically, loss of vision in open-angle glaucoma is not evident to the patient until advanced stages of vision loss unless detected during an eye examination.

 Glaucoma has been called the “sneak thief of sight” because, in the most typical form, there are no symptoms.
 In chronic glaucoma, there is no pain, no swelling, or no redness.
 Simply, glaucoma destroys vision by putting pressure on the optic nerve.
 The optic nerve is the path which sends light signals to the brain where these signals are then changed into what we know as “sight.”
 Left unchecked to progress, the optic nerve is damaged by the high pressure in the eye, and central vision eventually is lost.
 If left untreated, glaucoma can result in blindness.